distribution/distribution/docs/storage-drivers/swift.md

       no
     </td>
     <td>
-      This is a prefix that will be applied to all Swift keys to allow you to segment data in your container if necessary.
+      This is a prefix that is applied to all Swift keys to allow you to segment data in your container if necessary.
 Defaults to the empty string which is the container's root.
     </td>
   </tr>
   <tr>